capsule-corp-ternoa/ternoa-js/README.md

 ```
 **Note** : BlockchainEvents is the result of `submitTxBlocking` function.
 It can be stored in a constant for example.

 To get a better understanding of OnChain Events, we already discussed the option to get the extrinsic events list.
-In case, you doo't need to handle manual signing of transactions, each Ternoa extrinsic features comes with two functions to execute a transaction and an easy one to directly get the required events list.
+In case, you don't need to handle manual signing of transactions, each Ternoa extrinsic features comes with two functions to execute a transaction and an easy one to directly get the required events list.
 See the example below :

 When the `balancesTransferTx` function creates an unsigned unsubmitted transaction hash, the `balancesTransfer` function signs and submits the transaction to provide the events list.